 A proofreader checks documents for typos, misspellings, inconsistencies, and grammar mistakes.
 Proofreaders will take content that is already written give it the final check to fix mistakes so it is error-free upon publication.

 Proofreaders can proof anything that has written content, such as novels, textbooks, children’s books, online or university course content, website pages, blog posts, presentations and slides, newspapers, magazines, ads, pamphlets, legal documents, transcripts, court reports, podcast pages, resumes, scholarship essays, and so on.

 Step 2.
-Know The Difference Between An Editor and Proofreader
+Know The Difference Between An Editor vs. Proofreader

-The average person confuses an editor and a proofreading, using them interchangeably.
+The average person confuses an editor and a proofreader, using them interchangeably.
 In reality, they are different.
-When it comes to publishing a book, there are several different levels of editing that happen before a proofread even lays eyes on a book.
+When it comes to publishing a book, there are several different levels of editing that happen before a proofreader looks at a book.

 Editor: While I won’t go into all the nitty gritty of the different types of editing, the important thing to know is that editors handle the big-picture and overall flow.
 They reorganize chapters, delete paragraphs, and they change the wording to improve how sentences flow and sound.

 Proofreaders: The final polish is done by proofreaders.
 They are the last people to look at something to fix typos, punctuation mistakes, and grammar errors that slipped through the cracks before something is published.